Can Cloudy Pool Water Make You Sick? Health Risks Explained

 Quick Answer: Yes, Cloudy Pools Can Make You Sick

-Absolutely yes - cloudy pool water can make you sick.
+Don't panic — while cloudy pool water can pose health risks, most cases are easily treatable and the dangers are completely avoidable with proper action.
 The cloudiness itself isn't the problem, but what it represents: poor water quality that allows harmful bacteria, viruses, and parasites to thrive.
 Swimming in cloudy water puts you at risk for skin infections, eye irritation, respiratory problems, and gastrointestinal illness.

 The immediate solution is to stop swimming and begin SLAM (Shock Level And Maintain) treatment using liquid chlorine to restore proper sanitation levels.